 Published January 09, 2006

 With James North well on the road to recovery and James South emerging from critical condition, my thoughts naturally drift up the escarpment to its discontinuous namesake.

 Upper James is a mess.
-Despite the best intentions of its designers, the street is strangled by gridlock.
+Despite the best intentions of its designers, the street is strangled by congestion.
 All those lanes notwithstanding, it can scarcely bear the burden of cars struggling to and from Caledonia and jostling with cars trying to reach the stores arrayed along its sides.

 Upper James contains sidewalks, but they've got plenty going against them: they're too narrow to carry many pedestrians and flanked by seething traffic and gaping parking lots.
 The street is similarly hostile to cyclists.
-If you want to get to a destination on Upper James, you have to drive.
+If you want to get to a destination on Upper James, you pretty much have to drive.

 So how do we change that without destroying the lively but currently auto-dependent trade?
 I think it's time for Hamilton to think about creating a European style boulevard.

 A boulevard on Upper James: the red lines indicate the borders of the boulevard, which would replace parking lots with pedestrian space and stream cars into high-speed through traffic in the centre and low-speed local traffic on the outside.
 (Image Credit: Google Maps)